kblake/simple-supervision/README.md

 # Math

-Simple demonstration of supervision by setting up a `Math.Calculate` module that has a method divide.
+Simple demonstration of supervision by setting up a `Math.Calculate` module that has a method `divide`.
 If a divide by zero occurs then the process gets restarted.

 In `mix.exs`, the `Math` supervisor gets kicked off via: